Guides

 Zone 5 Training: What It Is, Why It Matters, and How to Do It Right

-Zone 5 training is maximum intensity exercise — the kind that leaves you gasping, unable to speak, and needing full recovery before the next interval.
-It's the zone that raises your VO2 max ceiling, the single most powerful predictor of longevity.
-Done correctly, Zone 5 work (typically 2x per week as 10-20% of total training volume) produces adaptations that lower-intensity training alone cannot.
+Zone 5 training is maximum-intensity exercise — the kind that leaves you gasping, unable to speak, and needing full recovery before the next interval.
+It is the zone that raises your VO2 max ceiling, one of the most powerful predictors of longevity.
+Done correctly, Zone 5 work — typically twice per week, making up 10-20% of total training volume — produces adaptations that lower-intensity training alone cannot.

 The 5-Zone Heart Rate System

-Heart rate zones are typically defined as percentages of maximum heart rate (HRmax):
+Heart rate zones are usually defined as percentages of maximum heart rate (HRmax):

 Zone % HRmax Intensity Description Key Fuel Source